 (2) There shall be five directors designated or appointed by the Common Council of the City of Gary, each of whom shall be a resident of the City of Gary.
 Three of the five directors designated or appointed by the Common Council of the City of Gary shall consist of the President, the Vice President and the Secretary of the Gary Regional Airport Authority, or their successors upon confirmation by the Common Council of the City of Gary, or the successor positions to any such offices.
-Two of the five directors designated or appointed by the Common Council of the City of Gary shall consist of the President of the Common Council of the City of Gary shall consist of the successor position to any such offices.
+Two of the five directors designated or appointed by the Common Council of the City of Gary shall consist of the President of the Common Council of the City of Gary and the Chairman of the Planning and Development Committee of the Common Council of the City of Gary, or the successor position to any such offices.

-(3) There shall be one director appointed by the Governor of the State of Illinois as provided in the Illinois Act.
-The laws of the State of Illinois shall govern the official conduct, the appointment, removal and term of directors appointed by the Governor of the State of Illinois.

-(4) There shall be one director appointed by the Governor of the State of Indiana as provided by the Indiana Act.
-The laws of the State of Indiana shall govern the official conduct, the appointment, removal and term of directors appointed by the Governor of the State of Indiana.

-(5) The Board shall elect annually, from its membership, a Chair, a Vice Chair and a Treasurer.
-The Chair and the Vice Chair each shall be from different states.

-(b) Each appointment shall be certified by the appointing body or officer to the Secretary of the Authority.
+- (3) There shall be one director appointed by the Governor of the State of Illinois as provided in the Illinois Act.
+The laws of the State of Illinois shall govern the official conduct, the appointment, removal and term of directors appointed by the Governor of the State of Illinois. - (4) There shall be one director appointed by the Governor of the State of Indiana as provided by the Indiana Act.
+The laws of the State of Indiana shall govern the official conduct, the appointment, removal and term of directors appointed by the Governor of the State of Indiana. - (5) The Board shall elect annually, from its membership, a Chair, a Vice Chair and a Treasurer.
+The Chair and the Vice Chair each shall be from different states. - (b) Each appointment shall be certified by the appointing body or officer to the Secretary of the Authority.